rndrmu/nootflix/README.md

 - Live TV (probably later if i dont abandon this)

 # nootflix-sites
-Sites that are currently implemented:
+Sites that are currently implemented: <br>
 _German_
 - [ ] cine.to (Movies)
 - [ ] bs.to (TV Shows)